- About Us

 Your vision may be one of the most valuable keys to your health and happiness.
 Dr. Shearer and his staff can help you understand your vision and eye health needs.
-Below are descriptions of common problems that can affect eyesight.
+Below are common vision problems defined that may be affecting your everyday life.
 Many of these conditions can occur at any age.
 Deerwood Family Eyecare can monitor your entire family’s eye health to minimize long-term damage and other complications.

 A condition that occurs because the cornea is irregularly shaped or the curvature of the lens inside the eye is not ideal.
 The result is that light does not hit the retina as it should and vision is blurred.